Autism Therapies

-Autism treatments can be broken down into four broad categories: Behavioral, Sensory, Communication and Biomedical interventions
+Autism therapy can be broken down into four broad categories: Behavioral, Sensory, Communication and Biomedical interventions

 Behavioral